Scroll Top

 Community Service

 Students will create a business proposal to address a social need in the community, supported and mentored by various social organizations, and present it to the Makadaya Impact Centre.
-During the internship, students will explore and assist with several startups founded by the Impact Centre to learn first-hand how they are combating social issues within their communities through their business models.
+During the internship, students will explore and assist with several startups founded by or collaborating with the Impact Centre to learn first-hand how they are combating social issues within their communities through their business models.

 Hands-on Learning